Benign Prostatic Hyperplasia (BPH)

 Clinical judgment must be used to evaluate the need for further testing.
 Contrast imaging studies (eg, CT, IVU) are rarely necessary unless the patient has had a UTI with fever or obstructive symptoms have been severe and prolonged.
 Upper urinary tract abnormalities that usually result from bladder outlet obstruction include upward displacement of the terminal portions of the ureters (fish hooking), ureteral dilation, and hydronephrosis.
 If an upper tract imaging study is warranted due to pain or elevated serum creatinine level, ultrasonography may be preferred because it avoids radiation and IV contrast exposure.

 Avoidance of anticholinergics, sympathomimetics, and opioids

-Use of α-adrenergic blockers (eg, terazosin, doxazosin, tamsulosin, alfuzosin), 5α-reductase inhibitors (finasteride, dutasteride), or, if there is concomitant erectile dysfunction, the PDE-5 inhibitor tadalafil
+Use of alpha-adrenergic blockers (eg, terazosin, doxazosin, tamsulosin, alfuzosin), 5 alpha-reductase inhibitors (finasteride, dutasteride), or, if there is concomitant erectile dysfunction, the phosphodiesterase type 5 inhibitor tadalafil

 Transurethral resection of the prostate or a less invasive procedure

 Urinary retention requires immediate decompression.
 Passage of a standard urinary catheter is first attempted; if a standard catheter cannot be passed, a catheter with a coudé tip may be effective.
 If this catheter cannot be passed, flexible cystoscopy or insertion of filiforms and followers (guides and dilators that progressively open the urinary passage) may be necessary (this procedure should usually be done by a urologist).
 Suprapubic percutaneous decompression of the bladder may be used if transurethral approaches are unsuccessful.